openfaas/workshop/lab10.md

 ```
 $ faas-cli secret ls
 ```
-> Note: If you are deploying your function on a remote gateway make sure you create your secret on the virtual machine you use for the gateway.
+> Note: Remember that the `-g` flag enables easy switching between gateways.
+This works for secrets too.

 When the secret is mounted by a function it will be presented as a file under `/var/openfaas/secrets/auth-token`.
 This can be read by `handler.py` to obtain the GitHub *Personal Access Token*.